1967 Atlantic hurricane season: Systems

-Tropical Storm One
+Mid-June tropical storm

 Satellite imagery and ship data indicated that Subtropical Depression Three formed at 18:00 UTC on June 14 to the northeast of the northeastern Bahamas, associated with an upper-level low.
 With a ridge to the northeast, the depression moved northwestward toward the Southeastern United States.
 Conditions were not favorable for strengthening, with cool air and minimal outflow, although the cyclone acquired gale-force winds by 12:00 UTC on August 16, becoming a subtropical storm.
 Shortly thereafter the system's circulation contracted, indicative of a transition to tropical status 12 hours later.
 An approaching cold front turned the system northeastward on June 18.
 At 02:00 UTC, the minimal tropical storm moved ashore near Little River Inlet, South Carolina, with winds of 40 mph.
-Weakening to a depression as it headed inland, the cyclone lost tropical characteristics by 12:00 UTC on June 19.
+Weakening to a depression as it headed inland, the cyclone lost tropical characteristics by 12:00 UTC on June 22.
 Having transitioned into an extratropical storm, its remnants continued to the northeast, restrengthening slightly to 50 mph a day later.
 Early on June 22, the system was absorbed by the front, and continued to the northeast into Nova Scotia.
 The system dropped locally heavy rainfall, peaking at 8.86 in in North Wilkesboro, North Carolina.
 In South Carolina, the rains caused flooding near Myrtle Beach, concurrent with 2.5 ft above-normal tides, which caused $15,000 in damage, mostly to crops.
 Farther north, the rains were beneficial, with totals as high as 6.71 in in Saco, Maine.

-Tropical Storm Two
+Late June tropical storm

 In mid-June, a lingering trough produced disorganized convection across the eastern Gulf of Mexico and western Atlantic.
 An area of low pressure developed northeast of Florida and gradually organized into a tropical depression around 00:00 UTC on June 20.
 Strong westerly shear affected the system, but it intensified into a tropical storm the next day and attained peak winds of 50 mph as it maintained a small central dense overcast.
 The system gradually weakened beginning on June 22 and dissipated after 12:00 UTC on June 23 as it moved toward the east.